benedictdebrah/MOFCGCNN-Synthetic-data/README.md

-# MOFCGNN Synthetic Data Generation
+# MOFCGCNN Synthetic Data Generation

 This repository contains a Jupyter Notebook (`notebook.ipynb`) for synthesizing synthetic data for MOFCGNN (Metal-Organic Framework Graph Neural Network) models.
 The goal is to replace occurrences of 'data' or 'real_data' with the dataframe.